 Crewmembers exercise in commercially available shirts and shorts repeatedly, until they deem the clothes no longer acceptable to wear.
 Some of the test clothing is treated with various antimicrobial products, which could also be used in areas of the world where washing clothes is difficult.

-Crew members will wear the exercise shirt and shorts only during cardiovascular exercise sessions.
+Crewmembers wear the exercise shirt and shorts only during cardiovascular exercise sessions.
 This may include T2, TVIS, and CEVIS hardware.
-The exercise clothing will be hung up to dry for up to 4 hours and then stored in flame-resistant bags.
-A questionnaire will be taken daily soon after exercise to document perception of the exercise clothing and at the end of the day to document perception of the routine wear shirts.
-Routine wear shirts will be worn during all nominal activities.
-If a PAO event or another event requires a different shirt to be worn, it will be worn over the provided routine wear shirt.Operational Protocols
+The exercise clothing are hung up to dry for up to 4 hours and then stored in flame-resistant bags.
+A questionnaire is taken daily soon after exercise to document perception of the exercise clothing and at the end of the day to document perception of the routine wear shirts.
+Routine-wear shirts are worn during all nominal activities.
+If a PAO event or another event requires a different shirt to be worn, it is worn over the provided routine wear shirt.Operational Protocols

-o At the end of each day, a questionnaire will be taken to document perception of the shirt.
+• At the end of each day, a questionnaire is taken to document perception of the shirt.

-o The shirt will be reworn on subsequent days until it is deemed unacceptable at which point a fresh shirt will be put on.
+• The shirt is worn again on subsequent days until it is deemed unacceptable, at which point a fresh shirt will be put on.